iamanigeeit/DDW2023/docs/04-oop/oop.md

 ## Composition

 An object can be composed of other objects.
 For example, we have seen that our `RobotTurtle` object is made up of other objects such as `str` for its name, `int` for its speed and tuple for its position.
-We can also compose an object from other **user-defined** object.
-For example, instead of using a tuple for its position, our Robot Turtle class can make use of the `Coordinate` class.
+We can also compose an object from other **user-defined** objects.
+For example, instead of using a tuple for its position, our Robot Turtle class can use the `Coordinate` class.

 ```python
 # Class definition